Opinion: Weapons don't fight pandemics | DW | 26.04.2020

 Isolationism, protectionism won't help

 Once again, there are calls in the US to go down the road of isolationism, and stay clear of all the world's crises and wars.
 But viruses and climate change don't care for national borders.
-And protectionism does little to help, either.
-It harms a nation's export industry, suppressing economic growth and ultimately forcing people into poverty.
+And protectionism also does little to help; it harms a nation's export industry, suppressing economic growth and ultimately forcing people into poverty.
 The ramifications could be far worse than the virus outbreak itself.

 Globalization is here to stay.
 That means the global community must cooperate.
 And for this to work, rich countries in the global North, chiefly the US, must take leadership and show they have learned from past mistakes.
 Only then can our world become a safer place for all.